iqtree/iqtree.github.io/doc/PoMo.md

 Virtual population size
 -----------------------

-The default virtual population size (which will be denoted N) is nine.
-The optimal N depends on the data.
+PoMo models the evolution of populations by means of a virtual population of constant size N, which defaults to nine (for details, see [Schrempf et al., 2016]).
+The optimal choice of N depends on the data.
 If only very few chromosomes have been sequenced per population (e.g., two to four), N should be lowered to five.
 If enough data is available and calculations are not too time consuming, we advise to increase N up to a maximum of 19.
 This can be done with the sequence type option `-st`.
 You can choose odd values from three to 19 as well as two and ten.
 E.g., to set N to 19:

     iqtree -s example.cf -st CF19

-Odd values of N ensure that the number of states is divisible by four which allows usage of the fast AVX instruction set.
+Odd values of N allows the usage of the fast AVX instruction set.
 This results in a considerable decrease of runtime.

 Sampling method
 ---------------